 A tooth’s nerve is not vitally important to a tooth’s health and function after the tooth has emerged through the gums.
 Its only function is sensory – to provide the sensation of hot or cold.
 The presence or absence of a nerve will not affect the day-to-day functioning of the tooth.

 When a tooth is cracked or has a deep cavity, bacteria can enter the pulp tissue and germs can cause an infection inside the tooth.
 If left untreated, an abscess may form.
 If the infected tissue is not removed, pain and swelling can result.
 This can not only injure your jawbones, but it is detrimental to your overall health.
 Without the proper treatment, your tooth may have to be removed.

 Teeth that require root canals therapy are not always painful.
 However, signs you may need a root canal include severe toothache, pain upon chewing or application of pressure, prolonged sensitivity or pain in response to hot and cold temperatures, a dark discoloration of the tooth, and swelling and tenderness in the nearby gums.
 If you experience any of these symptoms, contact your doctor.

-Root canal treatment at Mckee Dental Associates involves one to three visits.
+A root canal treatment at McKee Dental Associates in Matthews involves one to three visits.
 During treatment, our general dentist or endodontist (a dentist who specializes in problems with the nerves of the teeth) removes the affected tissue.
 Next, the interior of the tooth will be cleaned and sealed.

 Finally, the tooth is filled with a dental composite.
 If your tooth had extensive decay, your doctor may suggest placing a crown to strengthen and protect the tooth from breakage.
 As long as you continue to care for your teeth and gums with regular brushing, flossing, and checkups, your restored tooth can last a lifetime.